 Presented in partnership with The Toff in Town.

-James Colley is a Young Walkley nominated satirist, a write on The Weekly with Charlie Pickering, researcher on Gruen and head writer of SBS Comedy's The Backburner.
+James Colley is a Young Walkley nominated satirist, a writer on The Weekly with Charlie Pickering, researcher on Gruen and head writer of SBS Comedy's The Backburner.
 He's performed at The Festival of Dangerous Ideas and National Young Writers Festival.
 Columnist Andrew Bolt describes Colley's work as 'utterly unfunny'.

 Nayuka Gorrie is a Kurnai/Gunai, Gunditjmara, Wiradjuri and Yorta Yorta woman.
 She is passionate about self-determination and culture.